 Scientists have proposed that whales might migrate to a “friendlier” environment, similar to other species, with fewer predators and more readily available birth food.

-However, the presence of small calves in Antarctic waters has been observed by marine ecologists, suggesting that whales may be able to give birth safe in icy waters.
+However, the presence of small calves in Antarctic waters has been observed by marine ecologists, suggesting that whales may be able to give birth safely in icy waters.

 If so, then they are not forced to travel thousands of kilometers and bear the dangers of calving into warmer climates.